-One day he received alms of rice and ghee and decided to offer it to his sacred fire.
-He dropped it into the flames and the oil made a fierce flame shoot up and engulf his hut.
+One day the Bodhisatta received alms of rice and ghee and offered them to his sacred fire.
+He dropped them into the fire and the oil made a fierce flame shoot up and engulf his hut.
 He ran to safety and watched his home burn.
-Upset over having given himself to a wicked god, he doused the fire with water, renounced his faith, and set off deep into the mountains to become an ascetic.
+Upset about having given himself to a wicked god, he doused the fire with water, renounced his faith, and set off deep into the mountains to become an ascetic.
 There he saw a deer licking the face of a lion, a tiger, and a panther and understood the importance of friendship.
-He fully embraced the true religious life and won the knowledges and attainments and was reborn in heaven after death.
+He fully embraced the true religious life and won the knowledges and attainments, and was reborn in heaven after death.

 In the Lifetime of the Buddha

-A number of naked ascetics fed their sacred fire behind the Buddha’s monastery.
-Some disciples asked the Buddha whether any good resulted from this and the Buddha told them this story to explain there was absolutely no benefit whatsoever.
+Several naked ascetics fed their sacred fire behind the Buddha’s monastery.
+Some of the Buddha’s disciples asked him whether any good resulted from this, and the Buddha told them this story to explain that there was absolutely no benefit whatsoever.

 The Buddha did not identify any earlier births other than his own.